NBA-leading Jazz deal Thunder seventh straight loss, 106-96

 Bogdanovic, who scored a season-high 33 points in his last game, left his familiar spot on the perimeter and repeatedly took the ball to the basket.
 He finished with a season-high 10-for-10 shooting from the free throw line.

+“I knew I had to be more aggressive these last two games,” Bogdanovic said.

 In pain, Bogdanovic held his right wrist after getting knocked to the floor in the third quarter.
 Surgery on that wrist ended his season before the bubble last season.
-But, Bogdanovic kept playing and was a key to Utah’s 66-38 scoring advantage in the second and third quarters.
+Bogdanovic kept playing and was a key to Utah’s 66-38 scoring advantage in the second and third quarters.

 Mitchell, who averaged over 40 points in his previous four games, didn’t need to be nearly as dominant against the Thunder.